ctsuu/Behavioral-Cloning/README.md

 The Adam learning rate is 0.001, I can see the training loss improving quickly on epoch 1 -2, than flat out.
 So I maybe can try add more dropout to check results, then add more maxpooling, then reduce the learning rate to provent local optimal.

-## Results
+### Results

-In this project, 20 epochs seems enough to drop the loss to 0.037-ish range. it will be barelly go through the training track.
+In this project, 20 epochs seems enough to drop the loss to 0.037-ish range. [it can handle the training track](https://www.youtube.com/watch?v=eFpnKPBd5ts&t=2s).
 The training slows down at about 15 epoch.
 There are more tune up can be done to make it drive smoothly and safely.

+40 epochs is the kicker, if you want to [pass the mountain track 2](https://www.youtube.com/watch?v=mwniaaC-1fQ&t=16s).
+It is a totally unknown track for the computer.
+The machine only see batch of augmentated images, some are not even recognizable by human.

-## Driving fine tune
+### Driving fine tune

 Three frame moving average also applied to the predicted steering angle.
 The weight factor 1.1 is to offset the average loss on the peak value, and and a small bias 0.05 is to offset the training defect, the car always turn to one side.
 ```